underscoreio/essential-slick/src/pages/joins.md

 ```
 </div>

-Above we can see an example of each of the explicit joins.
-It is worth noting we can mix join types,
-we don't need to use the same type of join throughout a query.

 We can also see different ways to construct the arguments to our `on` methods,
 either deconstructing the tuple using a case statement or by referencing the tuple position with an underscore method,